Renormalization of bosonic quadratic Hamiltonians involving rank-one perturbations: Introduction

+where $a^*(f)$ and $a(f)$ are respectively the creation and annihilation operators, and $\dg(\omega)$ the second quantification of $\omega$.
 To study this Hamiltonian, we use Bogoliubov transformations, which are unitary transformations that preserve the Canonical Commutation Relations (CCR).
 In some cases, quadratic Hamiltonians can be diagonalized by Bogoliubov transformations, and the diagonalized Hamiltonian is that of free (i.e. non interacting) quasi-particles.
 In our case, the model is quite simple, which allows us to explicitely compute the diagonalized Hamiltonian.
 Depending on the regularity of $f$, we show that there are four cases: \begin{itemize} \item the formal Hamiltonian (\ref{equation_normal_formal_hamiltonian}) directly defines a self-adjoint operator; \item the formal Hamiltonian (\ref{equation_normal_formal_hamiltonian}) does not directly define a self-adjoint operator, but the diagonalized one does without any renormalization; \item the formal Hamiltonian (\ref{equation_normal_formal_hamiltonian}) does not directly define a self-adjoint operator, but the diagonalized one does after a renormalization of the energy; \item the formal Hamiltonian (\ref{equation_normal_formal_hamiltonian}) does not directly define a self-adjoint operator, but the diagonalized one does after a renormalization of both the energy and the coupling constant $\lambda$. \end{itemize} In the latter case, we will show that there are no Bogoliubov transformations between the formal Hamiltonian and the renormalized one, meaning that the models are not equivalent.
 Our model is quite simple, therefore we can understand difficulties of the renormalization that may be general.
-In particular, in this model a renormalization of the charge occurs.
-Let us now compare our model and results to the literature.
-The ultraviolet renormalization of quadratic Hamiltonians has been notably studied for $\omega(k) = \sqrt{k^2 + m^2}$, that is, for the kinetic energy of a massive particle in \cite{guenin_mass_1968,ginibre_renormalization_1970}.
-In both articles, the authors show that the addition of a specific quadratic perturbation to the free energy $\dg(\omega)$ corresponds to a renormalization of the mass.
-In particular, Bogoliubov transformations are used in \cite{ginibre_renormalization_1970} to diagonalize the Hamiltonian.
-More recently and in a more general setting, the definition and self-adjointness of bosonic quadratic Hamiltonians have been studied in \cite{bruneau_bogoliubov_2007, derezinski_bosonic_2017}.
-In these articles, the Hamiltonians are defined as generators of Bogoliubov transformations, and correspond to different quantizations of the same classical quadratic Hamiltonian.
-A renormalization of the energy -- but not the charge -- is described.
-The Van Hove Hamiltonian \cite{van_hove_difficultes_1952} is the linear counterpart of our model.
-It is composed of the free energy, i.e. the second quantization of the one-body operator and of a term which is linear in the creation and annihilation operators.
-It can be written
+In particular, in this model a renormalization of the charge occurs.~\\